mlaneuville/EarthReactionNetwork/carbonCycle.md

 From Fundamentals of Geobiology
 ---

 Description of the major reactions in the carbon cycle.
-One thing that bothers me still is why burial of biogenic carbonate is a CO2 source while burial of authigenic carbonate is a sink.
-And all of the burials are carbon sinks. -- Matthieu

 ### CO2 sinks